Powerlearnproject/se-day1-assignment-Idumania378/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software Engineering is the development of sofyware products to produce an efficient and reliable software. importance of software Engineering:
+Software Engineering is the art of designig, developing and maintaining software to solve  real world problems. importance of software Engineering:

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.
+i. idea generation
+ii. requirement analysis: gathering what is needed for the sotware to be developed with ease iii. product design iv. product development
+v. testing
+vi. deployment
+vii. maintenance

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.